smerritt/spiffy-elisp/README.markdown

 `(spiffy-textmate-mode t)`
 to your ~/.emacs file.

-Also, you'll want to make sure that your command key is bound to the 'meta' modifier.
+Also, you'll want to make sure that your command key is bound to the 'meta' modifier and your option key to the 'super' modifier.

+You can accomplish this in Carbon Emacs thusly:
+`(setq mac-pass-command-to-system nil)`
+`(setq mac-option-modifier 'super)`

 Functionality
 =============